Personal Liabilities of Business Owners

 - If there are multiple directors of your company, ensure the responsibilities of each director is clear and in writing.
 For instance, in a personal guarantee, be aware whether the guarantee relates to all or just one director.

-If you need assistance or advice regarding your liability for business debts, please contact a member of our team on (03) 9481 2000 or at firstname.lastname@example.org.
+If you need assistance or advice regarding your liability for business debts, please contact an experienced commercial lawyer team member at Taurus Legal Management on (03) 9481 2000 or at email@example.com.